 Plan Performance Stock Unit plan Vesting period Three years from grant date (awards prior to 2021 vested between three and five years from grant date) Vesting conditions Continued employment with the Group.
 Achievement of quantitative and qualitative performance conditions as set by the Compensation Committee for each grant.
 Termination of employment In the event that an award holder retires, dies or has to end employment with the Group due to injury or permanent disability, all outstanding units vest immediately.
 If the award holder is a bad leaver, all unvested awards are forfeited.
 If employment is terminated for any other reason, unvested PSU, reduced pro-rata to reflect the date of cessation of employment compared to the original vesting period, shall continue and vest on the original date, provided that performance conditions are met.
-Accelerated vesting of PSU is never granted to any member of the SEC, even in the case of retirement.
+Accelerated vesting of PSU is not granted to a member of the SEC on retirement.
 Hedging of obligations Buy-back of 'A' shares or warrants immediately prior to grant date, if needed.
 Awards do not result in the issue of new share capital.
 Dividends No entitlement prior to vesting Compensation value at date of grant Based on valuation principles of IFRS 2, excluding employer's social security costs Governance Total award is reviewed and approved by the Compensation Committee, as are individual awards to SEC members

-The target long-term variable award for SEC members is set at 112.5% of base salary with a maximum cap of 150% of base salary, with the final value awarded to an executive depending on value creation of the business area for which they are responsible over the period to which the award relates.
+The target long-term variable award for SEC members is set at 112.5% of base salary with a maximum cap of 150% of base salary, with the final value awarded to an executive depending on value creation of the Group.
 The Compensation Committee has discretion to increase or decrease the final award to take into account current market conditions, long-term and strategic decision-making, amongst other factors; such discretion is used only in very limited circumstances, to take into account exceptional performance which the calculation above did not capture.
 The final award value is converted into PSU based on the average share price over the 30 trading days preceding the approval of the award by the Compensation Committee.

-For performance in the year ended 31 March 2021, PSU awards were made in June and September 2021, with a vesting date of August 2024.
-The performance conditions related to these awards are assessed over the vesting period; average performance during the financial years ending March 2022, March 2023 and March 2024 is compared to performance in the base year, being the year ended 31 March 2021.
-Full vesting of the award takes place only if performance leads to a linear reduction in the number of PSU which vest.
+For performance in the year ended 31 March 2022, PSU awards were made in June 2022, with a vesting date of August 2025.
+The performance conditions related to these awards are assessed over the vesting period; average performance during the financial years ending March 2023, March 2024 and March 2025 is compared to performance in the base year, being the year ended 31 March 2022.
+Full vesting of the award takes place only if performance is at least equal to the base year.
+Any reduction in performance leads to a linear reduction in the number of PSU which vest.

-For the 2021 grant, performance is measured as follows:
+For the 2022 grant, performance is measured as follows:

-Measure Weighting Description

-Value creation 50% Value based on a predefined

-formula of Operating Profit

-and Cash Flow

-RONA 20% Return on Net Assets

-Qualitative 30% Individual qualitative targets

-in the following categories:

-Brand equity

-Customer centricity

-Sustainability

-• People experience
+Measure Weighting Description Value creation 50% Value based on a predefined formula of Operating Profit and Free Cash Flow RONA 20% Return on Net Assets Qualitative 30% Individual qualitative targets in the following categories, assessed over the three-year vesting period: Brand equity Customer centricity Sustainability Employee experience